 Don’t worry; Santorini in the winter isn’t a ghost destination.
-Rather the opposite, it’s actually quite a bustling and active place no matter what the month.
+Rather the opposite, it’s a pretty bustling and active place no matter what the month.
 If you’re intrigued about winter in Santorini, let’s find out more.

 When Is The Best Time To Visit Santorini?

-Many people are under the false assumption that Santorini has zero life during the winter months; it’s cut off from the rest of the world, and sustenance is hard to come by.
+Many people assume that Santorini has zero life during the winter months, it’s cut off from the rest of the world, and sustenance is hard to come by.
 None of that is true, thankfully!

 Peak Season In Santorini

-The high season, aka peak summer, is classed as between June to the end of September, and this is when the weather is hot, rainfall is extremely low, there are crowds everywhere, and beaches are packed.
-This also means that accommodation is more expensive, such are the rules of tourism.
+The high season, peak summer, is between June and the end of September when the weather is hot, rainfall is extremely low, crowds everywhere, and beaches are packed.
+Although many people might say this is the best weather in Santorini, this also means that accommodation is more expensive; such are the rules of tourism.

 Shoulder Seasons In Santorini

-You should remember that Santorini is a very sought-after place e, so any deals that do come up during the summer tend to be snapped up very quickly.
+You should remember that Santorini is a very sought-after place, so any deals that do come up during the summer tend to be snapped up very quickly.

 Low Season In Santorini

 So, that leaves the low season in Greece, aka winter.
-Now, I say “winter,” but it’s not exactly freezing cold and blowing a gale with a blizzard thrown in for good measure.
+I say “winter,” but it’s not freezing cold and blowing a gale with a blizzard thrown in for good measure.

 Yes, you’ll get some cold and rainy days, and it’s probably best to avoid Santorini in January if you’re not a fan of coastal storms, but aside from that, winter is a great time to visit Santorini.

 Deciding on the best time to visit Santorini comes down to what you want and enjoy.
-If you love beach time and crave cocktails on a balmy summer night, then obviously, you need to save up and visit during the peak months.
+If you love beach time and crave cocktails on a balmy summer night, you must save up and visit during the peak months.

 The Pros And Cons Of Visiting Santorini In The Winter

-I’m not going to lie; visiting any traditionally summer-based destination is a risk during the winter months.
-Yes, you can get great weather, but you might also land in the middle of a winter storm that lasts for three days.
+I’m not going to lie; visiting any traditionally summer-based destination is a risk during winter.
+Yes, you can get great weather, but you might also land in the middle of a winter storm that lasts three days.